salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 }
 # A new article with id 1 is created

+# Creating a nested object, tags, that will be associated to an article
+POST /v4/content/tags
+{
+	"tag" : "business"
+}
+201 Created
+Location: /v4/content/tags/2
+{
+	"data" : [{
+		"id" : 2,
+		"tag" : "business"
+	}]
+}
+# A tag is created with ID 2

 # Appending a relationships to a Resource
 POST /v4/content/articles/1/tags
 {